5 harsh truths about your global lifestyle that are standing in the way of your ideal future

 But working properly with your money means you can strike a balance between enjoying today and making provision for tomorrow.

 I know it's easier said than done.

-It's why many people look to a financial planner for help.
+It's why many people look to a fiduciary for help.

 Things like taxes and estate planning become more challenging when you're a citizen of one country and a resident of another.